Carless days in New Zealand: Background

-Plan
+Scheme

-In this plan, the owners of most private petrol-powered motor vehicles under 4400 lb, with the exception of motorcycles, were required to refrain from using their car on one day of the week, that day being designated by the owner.
+Under the carless days regulations, the owners of most private petrol-powered motor vehicles under 4400 lb, with the exception of motorcycles, were required to refrain from using their car on one day of the week, that day being designated by the owner.
 Exemptions were issued for essential services and those with no alternatives to using their own vehicles.
 Each vehicle displayed a coloured sticker on its windscreen which noted the day on which it could not be used.
 Infringements were punishable by a fine of up to $400 (approx. $2500 in 2022 dollars).

 Thursday was the most frequently chosen carless day.
 By the time the regulations were suspended, 43% of registered vehicles had exemptions.
 A black market for exemption stickers and imitations of them quickly developed, weakening the effectiveness of the scheme.
 There was also a distinct problem in inequality—households that could afford to run two cars could simply choose different days for the two cars and continue to drive on all seven days as before.